 If you own a commercial or residential rental property, you’re likely a candidate for a cost segregation study.
 This applies whether you’ve recently built a new structure, purchased an existing building, or completed significant renovations.
 One of the best parts is that the benefits stick, even if you don’t plan on holding the property forever.
 A study can create permanent tax savings for you as the owner, which is a huge advantage.
 Our team at DMR provides a full suite of advisory and financial services to help property owners like you identify these opportunities and make the most of them.

-Which Rental Properties Make the Cut?
+Does Your Rental Property Make the Cut?

 Cost segregation studies are especially effective for rental property owners looking to accelerate depreciation and lower their tax bill.
 If you own income-producing real estate, you should seriously consider it.
 This includes a variety of property types, from large apartment complexes and office buildings to single-family rentals and vacation homes.
 Even specialized structures like warehouses, medical facilities, and retail centers are excellent candidates.
 The core idea is simple: if you own a building that you depreciate for tax purposes, a cost segregation study can help you do it faster and more efficiently, putting more money back in your pocket.